luna/luna-book/introduction.md

 ![](/assets/screen1.png)

-## The rise and fall of DSL
+## The rise and fall of DSLs
 > **The limits of my language are the limits of my world.**

 The variety of domain specific requirements contributed significantly to the rise of [Domain Specific Languages (DSLs)](https://en.wikipedia.org/wiki/Domain-specific_language).
-If you are a software developer and you are familiar with this term, you probably recognize DSLs with their most popular form, a highly specialized subset of textual programming languages.
+If you are a software developer, you probably recognize DSLs with their most popular form, a highly specialized subset of textual programming languages.
 However, the definition of a DSL is much broader than that.
-Any system which provides even very limited syntax for domain specific communication is a DSL.
-The syntax do not need to be textual – visual solution like an UML diagramming, interactive plotting or music processing can be considered as syntax as well.
+Domain specific language is a highly tailored textual or visual interface for manipulating data in a particular domain.
+Rich graphical user interfaces designed to work with domain specific data like UML diagramming, interactive plotting or music processing should be considered DSLs too.
 A good example is the most common DSL used by graphic designers nowadays – a digital canvas with an associated toolbox of layers, brushes, shapes, filters, etc.

 #### Language design principles